Vectorize (Vector Database)

 dot-productNegative dot product.
 Larger negative values or smaller positive values denote more similar vectors.
 A score of -1000 is more similar than -500, and a score of 15 more similar than 50.

-Determining the similarity between vectors can be subjective based on how the machine-learning model that represents features in the resulting vector embeddings.
 For example, a score of 0.8511 when using a cosine metric means that two vectors are close in distance, but whether data they represent is similar is a function of how well the model is able to represent the original content.

 Supported vector formats